dtgreene/ebbplotter/README.md

 # EBBPlotter

-EBBPlotter is a general purpose plotter program for machines using the <a href="http://www.schmalzhaus.com/EBB/">EiBotBoard</a>.
+Plotter software for machines using the <a href="http://www.schmalzhaus.com/EBB/">EiBotBoard</a>.

 ## Usage